Configuration#

 Manage multiple galleries#

-Sphinx-Gallery only supports up to sub-folder level in its gallery directories.
+Sphinx-Gallery only supports one level of subfolder nesting in its gallery directories.
+For example our Basics Gallery with Matplotlib, has the parent gallery in examples/ and the subsection (aka sub-gallery) in examples/no_output/.
+Further sub-folders are not supported.
 This might be a limitation for you.
-Or you might want to have separate galleries for different purposes, an examples gallery and a tutorials gallery.
-For this you use in your Sphinx conf.py file a list of directories in the sphinx configuration dictionary:
+Or you might want to have separate galleries for different purposes; an examples gallery and a tutorials gallery.
+To do this set the Sphinx-Gallery configuration dictionary keys examples_dirs and gallery_dirs in your Sphinx conf.py file to be a list of directories:

 sphinx_gallery_conf = {